Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Card brands restriction (optional)

-Changes the behavior of the validation feature to consider as valid only the card brands that you want to support.
+Changes the behavior of the validation feature to consider only the card brands that you want to support as valid.

 ### For CVC only payments